Santas-Spy/SantasChallenges/README.md

 # SantasChallenges
-Adds tools for creating custom challenges and games and letting other players play them.
+Adds tools for creating custom games and challenges, then letting other players play them.

 Players can create blank islands to create a custom challenge on for other players to enjoy.
 Challenges currently support two types.
 - Chest Challenges: Requires the player to get certain items into a certain chest to complete the challenge.